Terminator 2: Judgment Day (arcade game): Reception

 Steve Bradley of Amiga Format gave the Amiga version a 73 percent rating and called it "a faithful conversion" of the arcade version, as well as, "A fast, furious and frantic, if rather limited, shoot-em-up with a barrowload of violence chucked in for good measure."
 CU Amiga gave the Amiga version a 90 percent rating and called it, "A pixel perfect recreation of the fantastic arcade experience."
 CU Amiga called its graphics "miles better than the Mega Drive conversion," and noted that it was easier than the arcade version because of its different speed levels.

 Stuart Campbell of Amiga Power gave the Amiga version a 57 percent rating and felt that it was an improvement from an earlier Terminator 2 video game by Ocean Software.
 However, Campbell wrote, "The graphics are small and shoddy, the sound is largely horrible, the gameplay is repetitive and swiftly tedious, and you will more than likely finish it inside three or four goes.
 If you can bear the frustration of having that many goes in the first place, that is.
 Tangibly inferior to the Mega Drive version, and there is very little excuse for that.
 The repetitive gameplay is hardly the conversion's fault, but it is pretty sloppy in most other departments, and the reduced difficulty (from the Mega Drive game at least) is a major mistake."
-Flux magazine ranked the arcade version 74th on their Top 100 Video Games in 1995.
+Flux ranked the arcade version 74th on their Top 100 Video Games in 1995.
 They lauded the arcade version writing: "One of the best movie adaptations ever."